MarlinFirmware/MarlinDocumentation/_basics/install_platformio_atom.md

 ### Manual Selection of PlatformIO Build and Upload Tasks

-1. Get the correct environment for the selected board
+1. Find the environment for your board

   The PlatformIO environment needed for a motherboard is in the comments for the board in the **pins.h** file.
 In Marlin 2.0 it's located in a subdirectory **Marlin/src/pins/pins.h**.

   **Example:**

-  The configuration.h file says  `#define MOTHERBOARD BOARD_RAMPS_14_EFB`
+  In `Configuration.h` the board is defined by the line `#define MOTHERBOARD BOARD_RAMPS_14_EFB`

   Search the **pins.h** file for **RAMPS_14_EFB** until you come to the following: